The reason that a personal visit is required is to allow the tax office to perform an identity check. See which 42 tax offices perform ID checks.

 - Persons receiving wages from the Norwegian State for work performed abroad and who are liable to tax under the Tax Act section 2-3 (1) litera g

 - Persons resident abroad who are receiving a pension from Norway and who are liable to tax under the Tax Act section 2-3 (4)

 - Foreign citizens who only work on the Norwegian continental shelf

 - Seafarers working on a NIS/NOR vessel who are resident abroad for tax purposes

-- People with a D-number who have reported for an ID check during the past three years
+- People with a D-number who have reported for an ID check during the past two years